Dothistroma septosporum: Reproduction

 Dothistroma septosporum is able to reproduce asexually (in the anamorphic stage) as well as sexually (in the teleomorphic stage), but the teleomorphic stage is uncommonly found.
 The sexual reproduction of the disease holds a greater danger as the division of cells that comes with meiosis allows a far greater genetic variation of the disease, and increases its ability to adapt to local climates and resistance to various forms of control.
-The pathogen reproduces both asexually and sexually in the UK.
-The teleomorph that is produced from complete sexual reproduction, Mycosphaerella pini, has not been found in the UK.
+The pathogen reproduces both asexually and sexually in the United Kingdom.
+The teleomorph that is produced from complete sexual reproduction, Mycosphaerella pini, has not been found in the United Kingdom.

+Disease

+Symptoms

+Annual growth rings at the section of a Corsican pine log, showing the reduction in yearly growth (log perimeter), and consequently timber yield due to Dothistroma septosporum.

+The symptoms give the disease its name.
+The first signs of infection that can be seen are yellow and brown spots that develop on the living needles, which soon turn red.
+This infection starts on the base of the crown on older needles, which then turn a brownish red at the tip, while the rest of the needle remains green.
+This can be seen clearly between the months of June and July, after which the needles begin to 'turn up', much like a lion's tail.

+This infection is then passed on to the following years growth, which continues year after year.
+This ongoing spread of infection weakens the tree over time, with larger percentages of crown infection leading to lower yields of timber and, in some cases, to the mortality of the tree.

 Damage

-The disease causes defoliation which increase year on year.
+The disease causes defoliation which increases year on year.
 This reduces yield of timber growth and weakens the tree, serving as a predisposing factor to other diseases.
 In several cases of infection, the disease can lead to complete mortality of the tree.
 Infection may take several years to severely reduce yield, as crown infection under 40% is directly proportional to the reduction in yield.
 Once crown infection has reached 80% there is no growth at all.

+Distribution

+Dothistroma septosporum is found on all continents of the world, except Antarctica.
+It has a very broad climate range, including subarctic, Mediterranean, and dry tropical climate regions.
+According to Drenkhan et al. (2016), the needle blight disease had been reported in 76 countries globally, with D. septosporum confirmed in 44 of those countries.
+Dothistroma species had been found to be hosted primarily by species in the Pinaceae family.
+Over 60 species have been reported to be prone to infection.